roshankathawate/ray-on-vcf/DeveloperGuide.md

 # Developer Guide

-This guide is for developers who want to contribute to VMRay.
+This guide is for developers who want to contribute to RayOnVCF.

 ## Prerequisites